 These letters represent the sounds and phonetic characteristics of the Russian language and are used to form words and convey meaning.

 The number of letters in the Russian alphabet may surprise you!

 The extra letters are Ё, Є, Ї, І, Ѣ, Ґ, and Ө. These letters are used in various ways, depending on the word or phrase.
-For example, Ё is used as a softening device for hard consonants such as Ж and Ч.
+For example, Ё is a softening device for hard consonants such as Ж and Ч.